fbpx

 Clothing should include:

-• 1 pair of shoes that can get wet and most importantly have grip.
-They need to have ankle support.
+• 1 pair of water shoes - can get wet and most importantly have grip.
+They need to have ankle straps.
 I recommend runners, water shoes, Keen or Croc sandals.
 Closed toed shoes help against stubbing toes on rocks.

 • A pair of rubber boots are optional.
 Perks include your feet staying dry entering and exiting the kayaks.
 Downside they can flood if a wave fills them.
 They can also be bulky to wear in a kayak or to store.